Blog: Little Hearts Medical

 Facebook: Andrea Duke Olson

-Living in the beautiful Pacific Northwest with her husband of 19 years, Andrea is the stay-at-home mom to six precious children and serves as Executive Director of Little Hearts Medical.
+With her husband of 19 years, Andrea is the stay-at-home mom to six precious children and serves as Executive Director of Little Hearts Medical.
 She and Eric began building their family through adoption when their biological daughter was four years old.
 They adopted a daughter from China in 2007, followed by sons in 2010 and 2011, and two more daughters in 2012 and 2013.
 Their eyes were opened and their hearts broken by the plight of children born with medical conditions, particularly congenital heart disease, leading to Andrea’s current role at LHM.
 Andrea enjoys serving the underserved, mentoring families and cooking, all with little arms wrapped around her.

 Andrea is a stay-at-home momma of five who loves homeschooling her kiddos.
 She’s orphan/widow advocate giving of her time to Wiphan Ministries and ministering to adoptive mommas through Created 4 Care which she started 5 years ago, after their first adoption, to connect moms to one another and more deeply to The Lord.
 You can find her on her blog and on Instagram.